Józef Piłsudski: Early life

-Birth, family, and education

-Piłsudski was born 5 December 1867 to the noble Piłsudski family at their manor near the village of Zułów (Zalavas, now in Lithuania).
-At his birth, the village was part of the Russian Empire and had been so since 1795.
-Before that, it was in the Grand Duchy of Lithuania, an integral part of the Polish–Lithuanian Commonwealth from 1569 to 1795.
-After World War I, the village fell under Polish administration and was part of Poland when Piłsudski became Prime Minister.
-During World War II, the village became part of the USSR.
+Piłsudski was born 5 December 1867 to the Piłsudski family of nobility at their manor of Zulov (now Zalavas in Lithuania).
+Piłsudski personally knew the Lithuanian language and was able to communicate using it, in addition to Polish.
+The village had been under the rule of the Russian Empire since 1795, having previously been part of the Grand Duchy of Lithuania, itself in the Polish–Lithuanian Commonwealth in 1569–1795.
+After World War I, the village was part of the Vilnius Region that was contested between Lithuania and Poland throughout the interwar period.
+From 1922 until 1939, the village was in the Second Polish Republic.
+During World War II, the village suffered Soviet and German occupations.
 The estate was part of the dowry brought by his mother, Maria, a member of the wealthy Billewicz family.
-The Piłsudski family, although pauperized, cherished Polish patriotic traditions, and are characterized either as Polish or as Polonized-Lithuanian.
+The Piłsudski family, although pauperized, cherished Polish patriotic traditions, and are characterized either as Polish or as Polonized Lithuanians.
 Józef was the second son born to the family.

 Józef was not an especially diligent student when he attended the Russian Gymnasium in Vilnius.
 Along with his brothers Bronisław, Adam and Jan, Józef was introduced by his mother Maria to Polish history and literature, which were suppressed by the Imperial authorities.
 His father, also named Józef, fought in the January 1863 Uprising against Russian rule.
 The family resented the government's Russification policies.
-Young Józef profoundly disliked having to attend Russian Orthodox Church service and left school with an aversion for the Russian Tsar, its empire, and its culture.
+Young Józef profoundly disliked having to attend Russian Orthodox Church services and left school with an aversion for the Russian Tsar, its empire, and its culture.

-In 1885 Piłsudski started medical studies at Kharkov University where he became involved with Narodnaya Volya, part of the Russian Narodniki revolutionary movement.
+In 1885 Piłsudski started medical studies at Kharkov University where he became involved with Narodnaya Volya, part of the Russian Narodniks revolutionary movement.
 In 1886, he was suspended for participating in student demonstrations.
 He was rejected by the University of Dorpat, whose authorities had been informed of his political affiliation.
 On 22 March 1887, he was arrested by Tsarist authorities on a charge of plotting with Vilnius socialists to assassinate Tsar Alexander III; Piłsudski's main connection to the plot was the involvement of his brother Bronisław.
 Józef was sentenced to five years' exile in Siberia, first at Kirensk on the Lena River, then at Tunka.